aless80/tantrix/README.md

 # Tantrix

 ## Looking back
 I started this project to learn Python.
-I am very happy with the work I did on the back-end side: the "engine" of the game is complex, also because exagonal tiles are not easy to handle.
-The rules of the game are not many but the three restriction rules needed much thought to be implemented efficiently.
-I am also happy that code is IMO nicely structured in classes.
+I am very satisfied with the work I did on the back-end side.
+The kernel of this program is a state machine listening to events (user inputs) and triggering transitions accordingly.
+Handling exagonal tiles was challenging and although the are not many rules for the Tantrix game, the three restriction rules needed much thought to be implemented efficiently.
+I am put much attention in the code structure, which is done in a object oriented fashion.

-This is an event-driven application, something i was already familiar with, but it was to practice that too.
+This program uses an event-driven architecture pattern.
+This concept was something I was already familiar with but I wanted to create an application from the ground up.

-I am not 100% happy with the UI, and I think that is due to the TKinter module in Python.
+I am not 100% happy with the UI, and I think that is mainly due to the TKinter module in Python.
 As far as I know deploying Python code to web applications is challenging, and for this reason I would rewrite this game in e.g. javascript.
 However, taking into account that my initial aim was learning Python, seeing the game working after my efforts is great.